yveskalume/gif-app/README.md

-<h1 align="center">GifApp</h1><br>
+<h1 align="center">Gif App</h1><br>
 <p align="center">
-GifApp is an Android application built using jetpack compose and other modern Android technology stacks and the MVVM architecture.
+Gif App is an Android application built using jetpack compose and other modern Android technology stacks and the MVVM architecture.
   The application just shows Gif images from <a href="https://developers.giphy.com">Giphy</a> API rest
 </p>
 <br>